pmndrs/p2-es/README.md

 ### Release process

+1. Create changesets as you make changes with `yarn run change`
-1. Bump version number.
+2. Bump version number with `yarn run bump`
-2. Build and commit files in `dist/` and `docs/`.
+3. Build and generate docs, commit files in `dist/` and `docs/`.
-3. Tag the commit with the version number e.g. vX.Y.Z
+4. Tag the commit with the version number e.g. vX.Y.Z
-4. Add release notes to github
+5. Add release notes to github
-5. Publish to NPM
+6. Publish to NPM with `yarn run publish`

 ### TODO